susanBuck/dwa15-spring2019/laravel/laravel-and-phpstorm.md

 Like so:
 <img src='https://s3.amazonaws.com/making-the-internet/laravel-post-update-cmd@2x.png' style='max-width:590px;' alt=''>

-This specifies a series of `ide-helper` commands to be automatically run whenever you run `composer update`.
+The above step specifies a series of `php artisan ide-helper` commands to be automatically run whenever you run `composer update`.

 As a result of these commands, 2 new files will be generated in your application: `_ide_helper.php` and `ide_helper_models.php`.
-These files provide meta information to PhpStorm about the class structure of your app, which prevents PhpStorm from flagging certain methods as unavailable.
+These files provide meta information to PhpStorm that it can use to understand the class structure of your app.
 Both these files can be added/committed in version control.

 ## Resolve *Validate method not found in Illuminate\Http\Request* flag